Survivors of deadly Paradise, California fire say warnings came too late

 But even signing up for the warnings was no guarantee they came through.
 Johnson said her aunt, Peg, applied for the 911 alerts, but received no notice at her Paradise home of the Camp Fire.
 “She said she didn’t get anything,” Johnson said.
 “It was friends and family calling, or neighbors coming by.
 That’s how many people found out.”

-Taft said that no one she talked to in her neighborhood near the center of Paradise got official notification to evacuate.
-She said that, without the urging of authorities, she could not get her mother to leave.
-"Seniors expect an authority to tell the to leave," she said.
+Taft said she argued fiercely with her mother for more than an hour, trying to convince her to flee.
+But there were no sheriff’s deputies demanding the neighborhood evacuate.
+Fire crews, busy on the front lines of the blaze, did not stop by.
+No one she talked to in her neighborhood was ordered out.

+She said that when she reluctantly left her mother, the elder Taft was on the phone, talking to another elderly woman, both of them persuaded this fire would pass by, like all the others.

+"Seniors expect an authority to tell them to leave," said Christina Taft, a business student at California State University, Chico.
 "And they did not get the authorities to tell them this time."

 Sheriff Honea was greeted warmly by much of the crowd at Monday's public hearing.
 And some fire victims said it was wrong to blame the government for the fire's toll.